-Agreements between countries are called agreements, conventions, protocols, and treaties.
-Treaties may be bilateral (between two countries) or multilateral (between more than two countries).
+Agreements between countries can be called treaties, agreements, conventions, and protocols.
+Treaties can be bilateral (between two countries) or multilateral (between more than two countries).

 Here are some questions to consider before you begin treaty research.

-Many individual treaties and treaty collections are readily available on the Internet.
-Look for text and status at the websites of government agencies, international and nongovernmental organizations, and educational institutions--these are generally more trustworthy than other sites.
+Many treaties are available online.
+Look for text on the websites of government agencies, international and nongovernmental organizations, and educational institutions--these are generally more trustworthy than other sites.

 The Congressional Research Service created graphics illustrating the steps in the making of treaties and executive agreements.